Research

 Clinical Research

-At The Gardner Center for Parkinson's Disease and Movement Disorders, our physicians combine clinical treatment expertise, medical research, new experimental compounds and proven, established medications to help determine the most effective treatments for Parkinson’s disease and other movement disorders.
+At the Gardner Center for Parkinson’s Disease and Movement Disorders, a national Morris K. Udall Center for Parkinson’s Disease Research, our physicians combine clinical treatment expertise, medical research, new experimental compounds and proven, established medications to help determine the most effective treatments for Parkinson’s disease and other movement disorders.

-Clinical researchers are also exploring different strategies to improve freezing of gait, a troublesome symptom of Parkinson’s disease.
-An ongoing study, funded by The Michael J. Fox Foundation, is evaluating visual cueing therapies and methylphenidate medication as possible treatments for freezing.
+Clinical researchers are also exploring different strategies to improve freezing of gait, a troublesome symptom of Parkinson’s disease, and the effects of strength and balance training on balance and cognitive impairments in people with Parkinson’s disease.
+An ongoing study, funded by the Michael J. Fox Foundation, is evaluating visual cueing therapies and methylphenidate medication as possible treatments for freezing.

 Studies that do not lead to patient improvement can still provide important insights, such as the link between high uric acid levels and slower progression of Parkinson’s disease.
 Such findings help researchers understand the disease process and can help them devise strategies to slow or halt its progression.